Frosty-pup/CyberTruckSim/README.md

    Repairing mechanical failure will cost you $100.
    Remaining money: $900

-   Would you like to send a tweet to Elon Musk about the delay? (yes/no): yes Sending tweet: 'Just another day with the CyberTruck, but still pushing through!
+   Would you like to send a tweet to Elon Musk about your experience? (yes/no): yes Sending tweet: 'Just another day with the CyberTruck, but still pushing through!
 I still love the truck!'
    ```